What is the first thing that comes to mind when you think about the best place to live in Costa Rica?

 Most people picture relaxing on a gorgeous beach, with a gentle ocean breeze, watching a breathtaking sunset while sipping on some sort of fruity umbrella drink.
 Sounds amazing right?
 While beach life could be the right choice for you, let me tell you why I personally believe that the best place to live in Costa Rica is not the beach.

 I am by no means here to detour anyone from living by the beach, nor do I have something against the beach or the people who have decided that the best place to live in Costa Rica is the beach and are loving life there!
 My goal is to help you expand, or better yet elevate, your horizon a bit with a different perspective from someone already living in Costa Rica.
 Undoubtedly, I don’t think there could ever be a bad choice of where to live.
 I mean, come on, it’s Costa Rica we are talking about here!
-There are 4 main points that helped me make my decision on where I live currently and caused me to believe it to be another best place to live in Costa Rica.
+There are 4 main points that helped me make my decision on where I live currently and caused me to believe.

 Whether you are retired (or soon to be), looking to enjoy your golden years, or just in need of a change of pace and lifestyle, cost of living is a major factor in making the move to Costa Rica.
 Tourism is one of the major driving forces in Costa Rica’s economy.
 This is great because it means that there are many fun things to see and do in this small but vibrant and beautiful country.
 Eco-tourism, coffee, canopy and national park tours, surfing, fishing, hot springs, volcanoes, beaches….
 Ok, I will stop now, but you get the point.
 The best place to live in Costa Rica may not always be the beach communities simply due to the fact that the cost of food, utilities, housing and property tends to be higher in those touristic and coastal areas.